Key concepts and terms used for Azure Boards

 Tagging an object as a favorite is a method used to support quick navigation by yourself or other team members.
 You can tag work item queries and build definitions as personal and team favorites.
 Other objects you can tag as a favorite for yourself only include code branches, delivery plans, test plans, and teams or projects.
 To learn more, see Set personal or team favorites.

 Fields are used to track a piece of information about the work to perform.
 Values you assign to a field are stored in the work-tracking data store.
 You can use the data store to query and generate charts to view status and trends.
-To look up the definition of each predefined field, see Index to basic field descriptions.
+Your project contains 100 or more data fields.
+To update data, you modify the data field within a work item.
+Each work item is associated with a work item type (WIT).
+The data you can track corresponds to the fields assigned to the WIT.
+For a definition of each predefined field, see Work item field index.

 Tagging specific work items or pull requests to follow them is a method used to receive email updates about changes that are made to them.
 To learn more, see Follow a work item or pull request.

 The Inheritance process model is used to customize work-tracking objects and Agile tools for a project through the user interface.
 This process model is available only for accounts hosted on the Azure DevOps Services cloud platform.
 Projects inherit the customizations made to a process.
 To learn more, see Inheritance process model.

 Agile process: An issue is a type of work item that defines an item that you want to track as it may impact the completion of other work.
 It is defined for the Agile process and doesn't appear on any backlog or board.
 See Manage issues and impediments).